Product Design (UX-UI)

 GIF of high five between Maverick and Goose from the Top Gun movie.

-We utilized Amplitude for events analytics, revealing positive impact from the UX updates on the Configurations pages:
+We utilized Amplitude for events analytics, revealing positive impact from the UX updates on the Configurations pages soon after launch:

 The new “Quick target setup” option saw higher usage than anticipated.

-Users could complete their build target configuration in an average of 3 minutes or less, compared to over 10 minutes previously.
+Users were able to complete their build target configuration in an average of 3 minutes or less, compared to over 10 minutes previously.

 Better, faster, stronger: continuous delivery of UX enhancements and tailored feature releases